ros2/rosbag2/README.md

 Rosbag2 supports generic time-limited buffering for both regular recording and snapshot mode:

-- `--max-cache-duration <float_seconds>`: Maximum cache duration window, in seconds (fractional values allowed).
+- `--max-cache-duration <seconds>`: Maximum cache duration window, in seconds.
-  - Default: `0.0` — buffer is limited only by `--max-cache-size`.
+  - Default: `0` — buffer is limited only by `--max-cache-size`.
-  - If `> 0.0`: buffer is limited by both time and size:
+  - If `> 0`: buffer is limited by both time and size:
     - Time bound: retains only the most recent messages within the duration window.
     - Size bound: respects `--max-cache-size` (bytes).

 Configuring bounds options:
-- Time-only buffer: `--max-cache-size 0 --max-cache-duration > 0.0`
+- Time-only buffer: `--max-cache-size 0 --max-cache-duration > 0`
-- Size-only buffer: `--max-cache-duration 0.0 --max-cache-size > 0`
+- Size-only buffer: `--max-cache-duration 0 --max-cache-size > 0`
 - In snapshot mode, at least one bound must be enabled.

 Double-buffering notes: